IncogOwl/cse15l-lab-reports/lab-report-3-week-6.md

 This is what the terminal should look like after doing the command.

+This is just a small snippet of the terminal after this command is typed.

 ![Copy whole directory into ieng6](CopyWhole.png)

 Now that we have copied the entire repository into the server, let's run ```MarkdownParseTest.java``` to see if all the tests work and to prove that the directory